 Be very intentional about your goals and what you hope to gain.
 Why are you going on this retreat in the first place?
 What’s your long-term goal specifically relating to your wellbeing?

 What do you want to get out of it?
 Do you want to forget about your busy AF lifestyle for a second?
 Are you a time-poor, frazzled urbanite looking to bliss out?
 If you’d like to lose weight, how much?
-If getting fit and learning something new is the mission, an unusual offering like Nava Haus’ Run Away With the Circus May retreat in Mykonos might be just what the doctor ordered.
+Is getting fit and learning something new the mission?

 While on the retreat, what would you like to experience?
 Would you like a fusion of relaxation and cultural immersion or high-intensity workouts merged with evening socializing?